-- 6.5 Course teams, working in conjunction with the Employability Team, must ensure that prior to starting a placement, students are made aware of their responsibilities: - a. as ambassadors of the University; - b. towards the placement provider and its customers, clients, patients, and employees; - c. for completing all appropriate enrolment processes relevant to the placement period; - d. for managing their learning and professional relationships; - e. for recording their progress and achievements (i.e. the use of portfolio/eportfolios, the certification of placement learning); - f. for alerting the placement provider and University to problems with the placement that might prevent progress or satisfactory completion; - g. for providing and maintaining up-to-date contact details. - 6.6 The course team, in conjunction with the Employability Team, should make students aware of the following: - a. that they can expect appropriate support from the University in order to enable them to meet the required learning outcomes; - b. that they should be provided with information in advance of their placement opportunity; - c. that they will be made aware of any financial implications associated with the placement opportunity; - d. that they should be treated in accordance with applicable legislation; - e. that they should be provided with a safe placement environment; - f. that depending on the nature and duration of the placement/work-based opportunity students should expect contact as set out in paragraphs 4.1-4.6; - g. can expect a re-orientation and de-briefing session.
-This session may be held virtually. - 6.7 The course team, working in conjunction with the Employability Team, will need to ensure that students are provided with appropriate guidance and support in preparation for, during, and after their placement to optimise their learning opportunity.
-Guidance should be provided to students, developed whenever possible in consultation with placement providers, on such matters as: - a. the support they provide to students where the responsibility for securing a placement rests with the student; - b. appropriate induction to the placement environment, including health and safety information; - c. pre-placement risk assessment for international placements;

-- d. occupational health considerations or requirements, including immunization (for example for health service or some international placements); - e. any legal or ethical considerations (e.g. client or patient confidentiality); - f. the means of recording the achievement of specific learning outcomes and progress, e.g. using a Personal Development Portfolio (PDP); - g. availability of additional language or skills preparation; - h. the need for personal insurance cover particularly when on placement abroad; - i. cultural orientation and work expectations; - j. the University's support services that will remain available to students during placements; and appropriate re-orientation (with provision for reflection, consolidation and dissemination) on students' return to the University. - 6.8 Course teams and Schools, working in conjunction with the Employability Team, should monitor and review the effectiveness of their placement opportunities.
+- f. for alerting the placement provider and University to problems with the placement that might prevent progress or satisfactory completion; - g. for providing and maintaining up-to-date contact details. - 6.7 The course team, in conjunction with the Employability Team, should make students aware of the following: - a. that they can expect appropriate support from the University in order to enable them to meet the required learning outcomes; - b. that they should be provided with information in advance of their placement opportunity; - c. that they will be made aware of any financial implications associated with the placement opportunity; - d. that they should be treated in accordance with applicable legislation; - e. that they should be provided with a safe placement environment; - f. that depending on the nature and duration of the placement/work-based opportunity students should expect contact as set out in paragraphs 4.1-4.6; - g. can expect a re-orientation and de-briefing session.
+This session may be held virtually. - 6.8 The course team, working in conjunction with the Employability Team, will need to ensure that students are provided with appropriate guidance and support in preparation for, during, and after their placement to optimise their learning opportunity.
+Guidance should be provided to students, developed whenever possible in consultation with placement providers, on such matters as: - a. the support they provide to students where the responsibility for securing a placement rests with the student; - b. appropriate induction to the placement environment, including health and safety information; - c. pre-placement risk assessment for international placements; - d. occupational health considerations or requirements, including immunization (for example for health service or some international placements); - e. any legal or ethical considerations (e.g. client or patient confidentiality); - f. the means of recording the achievement of specific learning outcomes and progress, e.g. using a Personal Development Portfolio (PDP); - g. availability of additional language or skills preparation; - h. the need for personal insurance cover particularly when on placement abroad; - i. cultural orientation and work expectations; - j. the University's support services that will remain available to students during placements; and appropriate re-orientation (with provision for reflection, consolidation and dissemination) on students' return to the University. - 6.9 Course teams and Schools, working in conjunction with the Employability Team, should monitor and review the effectiveness of their placement opportunities.
 Any action points (including potential enhancements) should be reported on an annual basis via the Interim Course Report and Course Development Plan.
 (The University will also consider placements as an item during Periodic Review).
-The monitoring process is expected to consider: - a. encouraging placement supervisors and students to provide feedback on progress, the sharing of feedback between students, placement providers and the University and the communication of any concerns in a timely way to the Institution; - b. periodically reviewing the progress of students; - c. using feedback from placement staff, supervisors/mentors, external examiners and students; - d. the procedures within which feedback on the quality and standards of the placement is received and that appropriate action is taken where necessary, ensuring that there is equality of opportunity in access to placements and that placement providers are aware of their responsibilities to provide fair treatment in this respect - any salient measures (or good practice) should be reported in interim course reports; - e. formal and informal means of gathering feedback from placement providers about the relevant arrangement.
+The monitoring process is expected to consider:

+- a. encouraging placement supervisors and students to provide feedback on progress, the sharing of feedback between students, placement providers and the University and the communication of any concerns in a timely way to the Institution; - b. periodically reviewing the progress of students; - c. using feedback from placement staff, supervisors/mentors, external examiners and students; - d. the procedures within which feedback on the quality and standards of the placement is received and that appropriate action is taken where necessary, ensuring that there is equality of opportunity in access to placements and that placement providers are aware of their responsibilities to provide fair treatment in this respect - any salient measures (or good practice) should be reported in interim course reports; - e. formal and informal means of gathering feedback from placement providers about the relevant arrangement.